-PARCA Phases Overview30:
+PARCA Phases Overview:

 PARCA Phase Activities Approximate Timescales Activities and Outputs 0 Pre-PARCA Signature discussions Bi-lateral discussions between National Grid and a customer before a PARCA has been agreed.
-This is not technically a PARCA Phase however it has been 1 PARCA Application Window & ad-hoc QSEC Auction (if required) Network Capability Assessment & Investment Options Identified Up to 6 months included for completeness The PARCA Application Window would be opened and National Grid would undertake an Ad-hoc QSEC Auction if a PARCA Application requesting NTS Entry Capacity has been accepted.
-We would undertake network analysis to determine how the requested level of capacity could be provided to the PARCA Applicant / Applicants given our existing capacity obligations and forecast future supply and demand patterns.
-We would make best use of existing system capability and / or NTS Capacity substitution, before considering investing in increased system capability.
+0 This is not technically a PARCA Phase however it has been included for completeness 1 PARCA Application Window & ad-hoc cation dow & The PARCA Application Window would be opened and National Grid would undertake an Ad-hoc QSEC Auction if a PARCA Application requesting NTS Entry Capacity has been accepted.
+QSEC Auction (if required) Up to 6 We would undertake network analysis to determine how the requested level of capacity could be provided to the PARCA Applicant / Applicants given our existing capacity obligations and forecast future supply and demand patterns.
+Network Capability Assessment months We would make best use of existing system capability and / or NTS Capacity substitution, before considering investing in increased system capability.
 If network investment is required, we would determine the different available investment options.
-The outputs of the PARCA Phase 1 process would be issued to the PARCA Applicant in order that they can confirm whether they wish to proceed to PARCA Phase 2.
+Investment Options Identified S The outputs of the PARCA Phase 1 process would be issued to the PARCA Applicant in order that they can confirm whether they wish to proceed to PARCA Phase 2.
 2 Capacity Reserved & Planning Submission Activities undertaken Up to 60 months Upon confirmation from the PARCA Applicant that they wish to proceed to PARCA Phase 2, the level of NTS Capacity identified in the PARCA Phase 1 outputs would be reserved at the appropriate NTS Exit and/or Entry Points for the PARCA Applicant.
 National Grid would undertake the appropriate works, if required, and will progress investment design works and an appropriate planning application.
 PARCA Phase 2 would apply up to receipt of planning approval.
 If no planning works are required to provide the NTS Capacity to the PARCA Applicant, it will be reserved until their respective capacity allocation date as identified in the PARCA Phase 1 outputs.
 3 Capacity Allocation & Construction Activities Up to 24 months Following the completion of PARCA Phase 2 activities and upon confirmation from the PARCA Applicant, the reserved NTS Capacity will be allocated and construction activities (if required) would begin.
 If a contractual or commercial solution can be agreed as an alternative to construction then it would also be finalised and agreed during PARCA Phase 3.
 Upon allocation of any reserved NTS Capacity, UNC User Commitment applies.